IgniteUI/help-topics/topics/02_Controls/igScheduler/03_Configuring/02_igScheduler_Configure_Views.md

 ## Overview

-The XamScheduler control can be configured to present calendar information in different ways called "views".
+The igScheduler control can be configured to present calendar information in different ways called "views".
 The view type can be configured using the [ViewMode](%%jQueryApiUrl%%/ui.igscheduler#options:viewMode) property.

 ## Agenda View